ethereum-optimism/optimism/op-bindings/bindgen/README.md

 ### Adding the Contract to L2 Genesis

-Once you've configured the `contracts-list` to include the contracts you'd like to add as predeploys, the next step is utilizing the BindGen outputs to configure the L2 genesis.
+Once you've configured the `contracts-list` to include the contracts you'd like to add as preinstalls, the next step is utilizing the BindGen outputs to configure the L2 genesis.

-1. First we must update the [addresses.go](../predeploys/addresses.go) file to include the address we're predeploying our contracts to
+1. First we must update the [addresses.go](../predeploys/addresses.go) file to include the address we're preinstalling our contracts to
 1. Update the `switch` case found in [layer_two.go](../../op-chain-ops/genesis/layer_two.go) to include the `name` of your contracts
 1. Update [immutables.go](../../op-chain-ops/immutables/immutables.go) to include your added contracts
 1. Update [Predeploys.sol](../../packages/contracts-bedrock/src/libraries/Predeploys.sol) to include your added contracts at their expected addresses